In this section of the website you can read about the school admissions process.

 Where to find help

-- Producing literature for parents on the primary and secondary admission processes;
+- Producing written information for parents about primary and secondary school admissions;

-- Coordinating the process for transfer of pupils from primary to secondary school;
+- Coordinating transferring pupils from primary to secondary school;

 - Coordinating applications for admission into reception classes for the first time in September;